Wildlife in Devon

 Dunsford Woodland Reserve

-Lying on the eastern edge of Dartmoor National Park, this riverside woodland reserve consists primarily of sessile oak on the
+Dunsford Woodland Reserve lies on the eastern edge of Dartmoor National Park.
+This riverside woodland reserve consists primarily of sessile

 Photo looking out over Stover Lake through trees